constantinadrian/Trivia_Quiz/README.md

     - If the quiz is finished, I would like to have the option to restart the quiz immediately without having to return to the main menu.

+    - When I restart a quiz, I want to receive new questions for the category.

     - I want a quiz with different scores results, depending on how well I have done on the quiz.

-    - I want to find links to social media to find updates on the trivia-quizzes.

     II.
 Returning User Goals:

-    - When I return to the website, I want to receive new questions for the quizzes.
+    - I want to find links to social media to find updates on the trivia-quizzes.

     - Be able to see my previous scores for each quiz that I take.

     III.
 Site Owner Goals:

     - Create a fun and friendly website where the users can enjoy having a quiz.